-How to help your dog to go from reactive to responsive in public
+Teaching you how to get your dog to go from reactive to relaxed & responsive in public

 I hear the same thing from all of my reactive dog clients — they can get their dog to respond to them when a distraction is not present on walks, but the moment another dog (or trigger) comes around, all bets are off.